holographxyz/holograph-protocol/README.md

 ## Description

 Holograph provides omnichain NFT infrastructure for the web3 ecosystem.
-Holograph Protocol enables the creation, deployment, minting, & bridging of omnichain NFTs with complete data integrity.
+Holograph Protocol enables the creation, deployment, minting, and bridging of omnichain NFTs with complete data integrity.

 ## Specification